dcos/examples/1.8/artifactory/artifactory-pro.md

 ## Setting up Artifactory Pro

-1. Create a new file on your workstation, called `artifactory-pro-options.json`, with the following content (replace the license parameter with your own license string):
+1. Create a new file on your workstation, called `artifactory-pro-options.json`:

+Be sure to:

+- replace `service.license` with your own license string, separating multiple licenses with a comma (`,`) and no additional whitespace
+- replace `service.database.user` and `service.database.password` with the correct values
+- replace `DATABASE_NAME` within `service.database.connection-string` with the correct database name

 ```
 {